College Football Playoff rankings: Schedule, times, TV channel | NCAA.com

-The first of five initial College Football Playoff rankings were announced Tuesday, Oct.
-30. Below, find the complete schedule, announcement times and TV channel information for future CFP poll releases and this year's games.
+The second College Football Playoff rankings will be announced on Tuesday, Nov.
+6. Below, find the complete schedule, announcement times and TV channel information for future CFP poll releases and this year's games.

 Each week, the selection committee's Top 25 will be revealed.
 The top four teams in the final College Football Playoff rankings will play in the semifinals and the chance to win a national championship.
 Alabama is the defending national champion, beating Georgia for the title.